 You don’t know yet how much you need to stake at Smarkets to even out your bets.
 That’s where my Matched Betting Calculator comes in!

 You simply select the ‘Qualifying Bet’ setting and input the stake and odds from your back bet, plus the odds of your lay bet.
 The calculator will then tell you how much you need to stake at Smarkets to be as close to breaking even as possible.
-Based on my Arsenal example, that is a stake of £4.75, resulting in a slight overall loss of 25 pence.
+Based on my Spain example, that is a stake of £9.48, resulting in a slight overall loss of no more than 52 pence.
 You can see the calculator populated with my numbers below.

 Select bet type